 The MU Libraries serve a student body of 33,000 plus a faculty of 1,800, and have a collection of 3.1 million print volumes, 53,400 journal titles (in print or online), and over 7.5 million microforms.
 With an annual budget of $16.8 million, the Libraries support the instruction, research, service, and economic development missions of the University of Missouri.
 By acquiring scholarly resources, developing innovative services and applying new information technologies, the MU Libraries fulfill their primary purpose: to serve our users.
 Visit the MU Libraries online at http://mulibraries.missouri.edu.

 UNC's libraries combine a long and distinguished history with a vibrant mission of service to the University and the state.
-Our library system is consistently ranked among the top twenty in the country, and is one of the leading research libraries in the South. http://www.lib.unc.edu/
+Our library system is consistently ranked among the top twenty in the country, and is one of the leading research libraries in the South.
+Learn more at http://www.lib.unc.edu/.

 Hesburgh Libraries possesses more than 3.3 million volumes and an ever-growing array of electronic periodical indexes and full-text documents.
-It has renowned special collections in areas such as Dante studies, Latin American, Spanish and Spanish Colonial culture, Irish Studies, sports, and Catholic Americana which continue to attract scholars from around the world. http://www.library.nd.edu/
+It has renowned special collections in areas such as Dante studies, Latin American, Spanish and Spanish Colonial culture, Irish Studies, sports, and Catholic Americana which continue to attract scholars from around the world.
+Learn more at http://www.library.nd.edu/.

 A leader in the development of digital library services and collections, the Penn Libraries are aggressively experimenting with and adopting new technology in research and teaching, including courseware.
 As a founding partner of the Kuali OLE Project, Penn is at the forefront of developing a next-generation community source technology environment to support academic library operations.
 “Sustaining membership in Hathi complements the Penn Libraries’ active support of national cooperative efforts for shared collection building, access and preservation,” says Martha Brogan, Director of Collection Development and Management, “including initiatives represented by the Center for Research Libraries, JSTOR, Portico, CLOCKSS, and LOCKSS."